lief-project/LIEF/doc/sphinx/tutorials/12_elf_coredump.rst

-We can eventually use the attribute :attr:`lief.ELF.CoreFile.file` or directly iterate on the :class:`lief.ELF.CoreFile` object.
+We can eventually use the attribute :attr:`lief.ELF.CoreFile.files` or directly iterate on the :class:`lief.ELF.CoreFile` object.
 Both give access to the :class:`lief.ELF.CoreFileEntry`: objects

 .. code-block:: python